Columnist Mocks The Case Against Cord-Cutting As 'Too Many Choices'

 Too many choices?
 If you say so.
 I think people can handle having choices.
 I personally choose not to participate.

-content as a monopoly (Score:4, Interesting)
+content as a monopoly (Score:5, Interesting)

 Cord cutting reveals the content distribution chain as a series of monopolies.
 By copyright law, the producer of content owns a monopoly.
 But through subsequent licensing deals, additional monopolies are created.
 Like the last mile pipe, content distribution networks, and DNS, streaming infrastructure is a shared service that provide benefit to everyone on the net yet when commercially owned creates monopolies or walled gardens.